 Dr. Ivan Mateo.
-Primarily responsible for the Serious Impacts of the Fishery on the Ecosystem.
+Primarily responsible for ecosystems and fisheries management.
 Dr. Mateo meets all general requirements for an RFM Team Leader.
 He has extensive experience working with wide variety of fish species including other gadoids, Rockfish, and flatfish (i.e. Atlantic Cod, Pacific Ocean Perch, Senegal Tonguefish, Tropical flatfish (10 years).
 He has Extensive experience in marine conservation advice as well as fisheries management advice (15 Years).
 He has Extensive experience in Marine Ecology, Conservation Legislation Fisheries Management, Strategic Planning/Risk Management (10 years).

-Dr. Mateo does not have conflicts of interest in relation to the fishery under assessment.
+CV on file Dr. Mateo does not have conflicts of interest in relation to the fishery under assessment.

 Summary of CV to be provided in Appendix 1.

-6 Name(s) of proposed team members
+6 Names of proposed team members

-Mr. Robert Allain, primarily responsible for the Fishery Management System.
+Mr. Robert Allain, primarily responsible for fisheries management.
 Mr. Allain meets all general requirements for an RFM Team Member.
 He is a Technical member of AKRFM Standard Committee.
 He has over 30 years Fisheries Management experience with DFO in policy, planning and operations at area, regional and national levels (17 years at Executive level).
-He has International MCS experience on behalf of UN FAO and World Bank> He has working knowledge of US federal and state management processes and systems.
+He has International MCS experience on behalf of UN FAO and World Bank.
+He has working knowledge of US federal and state management processes and systems.
+CV on file.
+Mr. Allain does not have conflicts of interest in relation to the fishery under assessment.
+Summary of CV to be provided in Appendix 1.